NISARGAMIN28/Bank-API/banking-api-main/banking-api-main/README.md

 ## Banking API

-Your assignment is to build an internal API for a fake financial institution using Java and Spring.
+ build an internal API for a fake financial institution using Java and Spring.

 ### Brief